Saint Dominic: Education and early career

 At fourteen years of age, Dominic was sent to the Premonstratensian monastery of Santa María de La Vid and subsequently transferred for further studies in the schools of Palencia.
 In Palencia, he devoted six years to the arts and four to theology.
-At some point in time he also joined Santa María de La Vid as a canon.
+At some point in time he also joined Santa María de La Vid.

 In 1191, when Spain was desolated by famine, young Dominic gave away his money and sold his clothes, furniture, and even precious manuscripts to feed the hungry.
 Dominic reportedly told his astonished fellow students, "Would you have me study off these dead skins when men are dying of hunger?"

-At the age of 24, Dominic was ordained as a priest, and subsequently joined the canonry of the Cathedral of Osma.
-In 1198, Diego de Acebo, the Bishop of Osma, having reformed the chapter and assigned himself as prior, made Dominic the subprior of the chapter.
+At the age of 24, Dominic was ordained as a priest and joined the canonry of the Cathedral of Osma.
+In 1198, Don Martin de Bazan, the Bishop of Osma, having reformed the chapter, made Dominic the subprior of the chapter.

-In 1203 or 1204 he accompanied Diego de Acebo on a diplomatic mission for Alfonso VIII, King of Castile, to secure a bride in Denmark for crown prince Ferdinand.
+Diego de Acebo succeeded Bazan as Bishop of Osma in 1201.
+In 1203 or 1204, Dominic accompanied Diego on a diplomatic mission for Alfonso VIII, King of Castile, to secure a bride in Denmark for crown prince Ferdinand.
 The envoys traveled to Denmark via Aragon and the south of France.
 The marriage negotiations ended successfully, but the princess died before leaving for Castile.
-During their return journey, they met with Cistercian monks who had been sent by Pope Innocent III to preach against the Cathars, a Christian religious sect with gnostic and dualistic beliefs which the Catholic Church deemed heretical.
+During their return journey, they met with Cistercian monks who had been sent by Pope Innocent III to preach against the Cathars, a religious sect with gnostic and dualistic beliefs which the Catholic Church deemed heretical.
 Dominic and Diego de Acebo attributed the Cistercians' lack of success to their extravagance and pomp compared to the asceticism of the Cathars.
-They decided to adopt a more ascetic way of life and began a program in the south of France to convert the Cathars.
+Dominic and Diego decided to adopt a more ascetic way of life and began a program in the south of France to convert the Cathars.

+Prouille

+In late 1206, Acebo and his group established themselves at the Monastery of Our Lady of Prouille in France.
+Bishop Foulques of Toulouse allowed them to use the church.
+The house was intended partly as a refuge for women who had previously lived in Cathar religious houses, and partly the first established base of operations.
+The first nuns of Prouille lived for several months at Fanjeaux, because the buildings at Prouille were not yet habitable.
+Dominic gave them the Rule of St. Augustine.

 Catholic-Cathar debates were held at Verfeil, Pamiers and Montréal.
-Diego de Acebo later died, leaving Dominic alone in his mission.
+Ordered by the Pope to return to his diocese, Diego de Acebo died at Osma in December 1207, leaving Dominic alone in his mission.